survivejs/webpack-book/manuscript/loading/02_images.md

 Webpack allows you to load images dynamically based on a condition.
 The techniques covered in the *Code Splitting* chapter are enough for this purpose.
 Doing this can save bandwidth and load images only when you need them or preload them while you have time.

-## Using Placeholders

-[image-trace-loader](https://www.npmjs.com/package/image-trace-loader) loads images and exposes the results as `image/svg+xml` URL encoded data.
-It can be used in conjunction with *file-loader* and *url-loader* for showing a placeholder while the actual image is being loaded.

-[lqip-loader](https://www.npmjs.com/package/lqip-loader) implements a similar idea.
-Instead of tracing, it provides a blurred image instead of a traced one.

-## Getting Image Dimensions

-Sometimes getting the only reference to an image isn't enough. [image-size-loader](https://www.npmjs.com/package/image-size-loader) emits image dimensions, type, and size in addition to the reference to the image itself.

 ## Loading Sprites

 **Spriting** technique allows you to combine multiple smaller images into a single image.
 It has been used for games to describe animations and it's valuable for web development as well as you avoid request overhead.

-{pagebreak}

 [webpack-spritesmith](https://www.npmjs.com/package/webpack-spritesmith) converts provided images into a sprite sheet and Sass/Less/Stylus mixins.
 You have to set up a `SpritesmithPlugin`, point it to target images, and set the name of the generated mixin.
 After that, your styling can pick it up: